mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

 !!! info

-    If data from a [custom chart](custom-charts.md) is being downloaded, then the content of the `data_frame` input argument is what will be downloaded.
+    When data from a [custom chart](custom-charts.md) is downloaded then the content of the `data_frame` input argument is what will be downloaded.
 Any transformations to the `data_frame` done inside the chart function will not be reflected in the downloaded data.

 !!! example "`export_data`"